jenniferbuz/sci_coding/lessons/lesson0/README.md

 #rm: cannot remove 'test/': Is a directory
 ```

-Here, rm is looking out for us in case we accidentally try to delete a directory full of files we may need.
+Here, rm is making sure we don't accidentally delete a directory full of files we may need.
 To proceed with removing a directory we need to add an **option** to the `rm` command.
 Options are used to modify the behavious of bash commands.
-To see what options are available, we can use the `info` (information)command.
+To see what options are available, we can use the `info` (information) command.

 ```bash
 info rm